Green

 Keira joined Peeple in 2022, bringing her experience of content creation, digital marketing, writing and sharing her passion for getting children outdoors connecting with nature.

-Project Manager - STEM/ Early Steps Together: Katy Baker
+Project Manager - Exploring Together (STEM): Katy Baker

-Katy leads on our projects supporting the foundations of STEM (Science, Technology, Engineering and Maths) and Early Steps Together (in partnership with Learning with Parents) - developing digital content to support the Learning Together Programme.
-She has worked in a range of roles at Peeple since the late noughties, and has a background in community learning and development, early years education, and adult and family learning.
+Katy leads on the development of our new Exploring Together (STEM) Programme (Science, Technology, Engineering and Maths) and previously on several other Peep projects including Early Steps Together and the Peep Learning Together Programme.
+She has a background in community learning and development, early years education, and adult and family learning.

 Early Education and Childcare Manager (Oxfordshire): Lindsey Hart